sm3131/weather-dashboard/README.md

 # Preview

-Below is a screenshot of the Weather Dashboard Application:
+Below is a screenshot of the Weather Dashboard application:
 ![Weather Dashboard](assets/images/weather-dash.png)

 # Functionality